dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.36 - [object pool](/2020/07/20/canvas-example-object-pool/)

-This project is an exercise of having an object pool.
-That is just simply a set collection of objects that are used over and over again, rather than pushing and splicing out as needed.
+This project is an exercise of having an object pool, that is just simply a set collection of objects that are used over and over again, rather than pushing and splicing out as needed.
+I have come to find that I like to have this kind of library in many of my canvas projects, as such this is something that I come back to often, and also is part of many other canvas examples in one form or another.

 ### 3.37 - [binary particles](/2020/03/18/canvas-example-particles-binary/)